catalyst-cloud/catalystcloud-docs/source/images/uploading-image.rst

 Via the command line tools
 ==========================

-If the image is larger than 5GB, we recommend using the OpenStack CLI to upload it to the cloud.
+If the image is larger than 5GB, then you will have to use the OpenStack CLI to upload it to the cloud.
+This is due to a cap being placed on the dashboard.
 Ensure that you have the OpenStack command line tools installed and that you have sourced an openrc file, as explained on :ref:`command-line-interface`.